JustinBJo/CSE3000/README.md

 - initial_survey.md: the initial survey that tested participants' mathematics proficiency
 - final_assessment.md: the final assessment that tested participants' learning outcomes

+### tutorials
+This directory includes the tutorials that were created in collaboration with co-researchers.
+These tutorials were shared on a Notion page so they could be collaboratively edited and shared with the participants.

 ### analysis
 This directory includes the Python files that were used to analyze data collected through the forms listed above.